4est-is-Forrest/square-iron/content/docs/about/role-experience.md

 #### _Windows COM API_

-This is my go to Python library to interact with Outlook.
-With this, I can access an existing instance of Outlook and fully utilize it's elements.
-A viable and functional work around an API key when it comes to Office 365 and ensures anything I write can be run independently on various user systems.
+This is my go-to Python library to interact with Outlook and was another one of my first libraries I learned to utilize.
+With Pywin32, I can access an existing instance of Outlook and utilize it's objects.
+A viable and functional work around lack of an API key when it comes to Office 365 and ensures anything I write can be run independently on various user systems without need of a password.

 I go into more detail in my code samples as I use it very often.
 There you can see specifics about how useful the library has ultimately proven to be with Python.

 #### _Pandas_

-Perhaps one of my favorite and most used libraries due to it's great number of capabilities, convenience when working with data and, in my case, it's versatility in completing a wide range of varying objectives in my code.
+Perhaps one of my favorite and most used libraries due to its great number of capabilities, convenience when working with data and, in my case, it's versatility in completing a wide range of varying objectives in my code.

-Pandas was instrumental in my data analysis efforts and was also key in creating corpuses to be fed into Flair's tools.
+Pandas was instrumental in my data analysis efforts and was also key in creating corpuses to be fed into Flair.
 I also rely on it to help maintain data continuity (with the help of Xlsxwriter) should an exception be raised during execution of my code.
-The convenience of being able to read and write CSV's quickly as well as the ability to create data frames directly from a request reply's JSON.
+The convenience of being able to read and write CSV's quickly  or the ability to create data frames directly from a request reply's JSON, are just a few reasons why I use it so often in my code.

-Some, if not, many of my code samples will demonstrate how I have utilized this library.
+Some, if not, many of my code samples will provide some context on how I've used it.

 ## Language Details